manjunatha056/ExampleTestDistribution/README.md

 3.NO need to start appium server externally , framework takes case of starting and shutting down the server for you.

-Post Run :

-Once the test run is completed, HTML report will b generated at target/ExtentReport.html Additional Info :
+Additional Info :

-Please refer the AppiumTestDistribution Framework for hacks :: https://github.com/saikrishna321/AppiumTestDistribution
+Please refer the TestDistribution Framework for hacks :: https://github.com/manjunatha056/TestDistribution